vishwajeetseven/ShakeToFindCursor/README.md

-# Shake Cursor for Windows
+# Shake to Find Cursor for Windows

 A lightweight, high-performance Windows utility that replicates the popular macOS **"Shake to Find"** cursor feature.